yscmark/cse15l-lab-reports/lab1.md

     [user@sahara ~/lecture1]$

 * When the command was run, the home directory was the working directory.
-* cd with a path to a directory as an argument changes the working directory into the directory in the argument.
+* cd with a path to a directory as an argument changes the working directory into the directory given in the argument.
 * This output is not an error.

 ### Path to a file as an argument